tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 and I'm running in thread '70161462091140'.
 ```

-On closer inspection, we _are_ seeing a new object ID, but the same thread:
+On closer inspection, we _are_ seeing a new object ID, but the same thread ID:

 ```{diff}
 - Hello!
 My object id is '70161458709520' \